-Stochastic methods are used for the Accumulator variable annuity business and also for the valuation of the death benefit on index-linked and Valore Performance policies.
+Stochastic methods are used for the Accumulator variable annuity business and also for the valuation of the death benefit on index-linked, Progetto Valore, Progetto Protetto and Valore Performance policies.

 The maturity guarantee on index-linked policies is backed by Italian government bonds.
 In contrast with Solvency I, under Solvency II there is no allowance within the technical provisions for default risk on these bonds.
-However this exposure has been considered in the ORSA.
+However the last tranches of these products matured on 1 February 2018.